 Integrate with other software packages to streamline operations

 Any modern organisation in the UK with a small, medium or large workforce is likely at the very least to be operating multiple software packages on top of a range of databases (excel or otherwise) at a minimum.

-Proper integration with other software packages (i.e. HR software, payroll software, accounting software…) is critical for many processes across an organisation both in terms of measurement and efficiency, for instance; when a serious incident report is filed for an event that has temporarily incapacitated an employee.
+Proper integration with other software packages (i.e. HR software, payroll software, accounting software…) is critical for many processes across an organisation both in terms of measurement and efficiency, for instance; when a serious incident report is filed for an event that has temporarily incapacitated an employee (in this event you would also want employer’s liability cover implemented).
 This information needs to be shared with the main HR system so the appropriate action can quickly be taken by the HR team (registering paid leave…), possibly the legal team (to explore liability issues) and certain decision makers (depending the seriousness of the incident and risk associated).

 The most important software integration is with human resources management software package where a lot of different types of data and actions will need to be shared (unless HS is already a module).